ahmedbana/Snaps-VRAM-Caching/README.md

 - `model_name` (STRING): Name of the cached model to load

 **Optional Inputs:**
-- `model_type` (SELECT): Type of model ("auto", "checkpoint", "lora", "vae", "controlnet", "clip", "diffusion") - auto-detected if not provided
+- `model_type` (SELECT): Type of model ("auto", "checkpoint", "lora", "vae", "controlnet", "clip", "diffusion", "Load Pulid Flux Model") - auto-detected if not provided

 **Outputs:**
 - `model` (MODEL): The cached model data (if cached as model type)